 The trick is basically having one part of the picture in color while the rest is black and white, such as in the examples below.

-You can download these picture examples to see what I did by clicking the link below.
+Want the slides to see what I did?
+You can download these picture examples to see what I did by clicking here.

 First off, you need 2 separate copies of your image to pull this picture trick off.
 So in PowerPoint with your photo selected, hit CTRL+D to duplicate it.